For details, download my most recent curriculum vitae.

 July 19th 2013: PhD Australian National University (ANU).

-May 2016 – present: McKenzie Postdoctoral Research Fellow: Pollination and adaptation in the Australian flora.
+May 2016 – May 2019: McKenzie Postdoctoral Research Fellow: Pollination and adaptation in the Australian flora.
 University of Melbourne.

 Mar 2016 – Aug 2016: Endeavour Postdoctoral Fellowship: Global plant-mating systems meta-analysis.
 University of Wisconsin-Milwaukee, USA.